-Kidder founded the Institute for Global Ethics in 1990 in order to “promote ethical action in a global context.”
-Through their work with foundations, the Institute influenced the thinking and behavior of some of Michigan’s most central statewide leaders.
-The institute’s values statement summarizes the principles they have identified as “universal.”
+Kidder founded the Institute for Global Ethics in 1990 to “promote ethical action in a global context.”
+Through their work with foundations, the institute influenced the thinking and behavior of some of Michigan’s most central statewide leaders.
+The institute’s values’ statement summarizes the principles they identified as “universal.”

 Through our research, we have identified five core ethical values that show up in any human culture, regardless of race, age, religious affiliation, gender, or nationality.
 As such, we strive always to be:

 Excerpt from “About the Institute for Global Ethics.”
 Institute for Global Ethics. n.p., 2012.
 Web.
 30 Oct.
 2012.